jakshin/schlep/pretty-less/README.md

 A script which plugs into Less, applying syntax highlighting to many file types using source-highlight (https://www.gnu.org/software/src-highlite).

-Installing this one only works on CentOS 7 x86-64 (install.sh will abort otherwise).
+Installing this one only works on systems which use yum/rpm for dependency management.
-Four RPMs, containing source-highlight and its dependencies, are installed system-wide, which of course requires connecting as root.
+Some dependencies (`less` and `source-highlight`, and their own dependencies) are installed system-wide if needed, which requires connecting as root.